 DEC 2 UPDATE If you missed it last week, my December forecast is up and running, and all properly linked into the FUTURES menu and sitemap.
 Meanwhile, I'm polishing up the 2014 World Forecast Highlights.
 The full copy will be distributed starting December 31: $75 for the hard copy version by mail, $50 for the PDF email version.
 Orders may be phoned in (toll-free from anywhere in North America to 800-527-8761) and charged to any major credit card.
 PayPal orders may be placed starting December 2, direct from your own PayPal account page to email@example.com – or by using the AstroPro PayPal order page.
 As usual, there will also be an exerpt published free online by December 31.

-For the fifth week in a row now, the latest "Freaky Friday" came and went to no effect in the US banking sector, leaving the total number of failed banks in the US holding steady at a modest fourteen for the year to date.
+For now the seventh week in a row now, the latest "Freaky Friday" came and went to no effect in the US banking sector, leaving the total number of failed banks in the US holding steady at a modest fourteen for the year to date.
 (The last bank to go down was Chicago's GreenChoice bank, on July 25.)
 What to expect next?
 Probably still a slow pace in bank closings for the year as a whole - as we've seen in the first quarter.
 But we're now in that late spring-early summer window I've been writing about all year, when the pace should pick up a bit.
 But still, the landslide days are behind us.
 Remember: the US (and global) financial system is a bubble the central bankers and finance ministers are struggling to keep alive by whatever means available.
 The thing is, we don't even turn the corner in the first Depression of the 21st Century until 2016, and recovering to the salad days of yore will only come after the 2020 Great Chronocrator.
 (To play along at home, see the FDIC website.)
 All of which comes as no surprise, if you've been following my forecasts.

 I've been saying since 2010 to expect an easing of the bank failings for a time, and likewise a moderation in the unemployment rate here in the States - again, for a time.
-Speaking of which, the latest stats have the official US unemployment rate up a smidge to 6.2%.
-That's still within a tenth percent of the lowest it's been since August 2008, before the Saturn-Uranus opposition which heralded the economic collapse that precipitated the current depression, as predicted.
+Speaking of which, the latest stats have the official US unemployment rate nudging down a mite to 6.1% - the lowest it's been since August 2008, before the Saturn-Uranus opposition which heralded the economic collapse that precipitated the current depression, as predicted.
 Still, 6.1% remains higher than the long term average of 5.82%.
 (The official 21st Century US unemployment rate bottomed out at 4.5% in September 2006, and climbed fairly steadily from then on until the peak at 10.1% in October 2009.)
 Now that the latest Venus Max cycle has passed, I figure US bank balance sheets will look fairly decent for a while - consolidating to the upside for a change, after months of Fed cultivation.
 See the complete version of my 2014 World Forecast Highlights for more on this.
 At 41 8-1/2 X 11" pages, illustrated, it's available by mail ($75) or by email in standard Adobe PDF format ($50).
 All the pre-paid copies went out to my clients last year, but you're welcome to get your own copy now.
 Orders may be phoned in toll-free from anywhere in North America to 800-5-ASTRO-1 (800-527-8761) and charged to any major credit card.
-PayPal orders may be placed direct from your own PayPal account page to email@example.com – or by using the AstroPro PayPal order page.
+PayPal orders may be placed direct from your own PayPal account page to firstname.lastname@example.org – or by using the AstroPro PayPal order page.

 In closing, here's an invitation to get immediate updates (usually at least daily) on my Facebook and Twitter pages.
 Regulars know that Astropro gets updated at least weekly, and sometimes several times a week.
 Sending updates to Facebook and Twitter takes a lot less of my time - no HTML coding to worry about - so I can do it far more frequently there.
 If you'd like a quick take on what's happening - including what I'm doing in the markets - and it doesn't require a personal consultation, you can always find out what's on my mind (astrological and otherwise) via those two social networks.
 (If you missed the action and the profits on my Dow and euro shorts, share purchases etc., it's because you're not following me on Facebook and Twitter.)
 Please do let me know you're responding to this invitation, should you send a Facebook friend request.
 Thanks!
 I ask because I've had a few spam or phish-type requests.
 If you mention my website or this invitation, you qualify for a presumption of virtue.
 Otherwise, unless you're already a friend, a friend of a friend, or client or colleague, please don't be offended if I ask for something to put your request in context.
 It's really precious to have the odd bubble-headed bleach blonde offer to send pix of herself in her precious new undies if I friend her, but I really don't have time to go phish.
 (Invitations of this ilk come along at least once a week, so pardon my bemused skepticism.)